Gyrator–capacitor model: Three-phase transformer

-This example shows a three-phase transformer modeled by the gyrator-capacitor approach.
+This example shows a three-phase transformer modeled by the gyrator–capacitor approach.
 The transformer in this example has three primary windings and three secondary windings.
 The magnetic circuit is split into seven reluctance or permeance elements.
 Each winding is modeled by a gyrator.
 The gyration resistance of each gyrator is equal to the number of turns on the associated winding.
 Each permeance element is modeled by a capacitor.
-The value of each capacitor in farads is the same as the inductance of the associated permeance in henrys.
+The value of each capacitor in farads is the same as the inductance of the associated permeance in henries.

-N_{1}, N_{2}, and N_{3} are the number of turns in the three primary windings.
-N_{4}, N_{5}, and N_{6} are the number of turns in the three secondary windings. Φ_{1}, Φ_{2}, and Φ_{3} are the fluxes in the three vertical elements.
+$N_1$, $N_2$, and $N_3$ are the number of turns in the three primary windings. $N_4$, $N_5$, and $N_6$ are the number of turns in the three secondary windings. $\Phi_1$, $\Phi_2$, and $\Phi_3$ are the fluxes in the three vertical elements.
 Magnetic flux in each permeance element in webers is numerically equal to the charge in the associated capacitance in coulombs.
 The energy in each permeance element is the same as the energy in the associated capacitor.

-The schematic shows a three phase generator and a three phase load in addition to the schematic of the transformer model.
+The schematic shows a three-phase generator and a three-phase load in addition to the schematic of the transformer model.